 - They enhance the aesthetics of a space because of their contemporary designs.

 - They are perfect for parking lots.
 The reduce operating and maintenance costs over traditional HID pole top lighting.

 - They easily pair with lighting controls and can lower energy consumption by up to 90%.

 Benefits of Commercial Outdoor LED Lights

 - Unlike conventional bulbs, LEDs do not burn out.
-They retain at least 70% of their light output as they age, emitting high-quality light for up to 100,000 hours.
+They retain at least 70% of their light output for 50,000 to 100,000 hours.

-- HID lights have low CRIs while LEDs have a CRI range of 80 to 95.
+- HID lights have low CRIs while LEDs have a CRI range of 70 to 95.
 This gives them excellent color rendering abilities.